blog-banner-image

 Honors Internship Program at the FBI

 This program is available to undergraduates in a field such as accounting, cyber, law, and STEM.
 This is a 10-week paid internship with a direct pipeline to a job in the FBI, so these appointments are competitive and lucrative.
 Applicants must be currently enrolled in their institution.
 Most students complete this internship in the summer between their junior and senior years of college.
-With six locations and 12 different job titles, applicants have a lot of opportunities to choose from.

 As part of this internship, students will analyze data, develop streamlined internal communication systems, and support divisions with audits.
 Duties will vary based on the department, job title, and the student’s skills and education.